-As at June 30, 2020, accounts payable and accrued liabilities included \$124,249 (2019 - \$204,682) payable to directors, officers and companies controlled or related to directors and/or officers.
+As at June 30, 2021, accounts payable and accrued liabilities included \$134,337 (2020 - \$124,249) payable to directors, officers and companies controlled or related to directors and/or officers.
 Amounts payable to related parties have no specific terms of repayment, are unsecured and do not bear interest.

-During the year ended June 30, 2020, the Company:
+During the year ended June 30, 2021, related party transactions include the following payments: